threefoldfoundation/www_threefold_io/content/farm/index.md

 <br>
 <br>

-### **Be the Internet**
+### **Be the Cloud**

-By connecting a modern computer at your home or office to the ThreeFold Grid, you can provide Internet capacity<br>to communities and builders, and be rewarded for doing this.
+By connecting a modern computer at your home or office to the ThreeFold Grid, you can provide cloud capacity to communities and builders, and be rewarded for doing this.

 <br>